Ericsson Mobile Communications: History

+Ericsson PH388, DCS 1800 mobile phone.

 In 1994 mobile telephony made up 85% of the activities in the Ericsson business unit for Radio Systems and this business unit increased its billing for activities including systems (base stations) and terminals (handsets) with 73%.

 Mobile telephony was now regarded a core product, and on March 1 Johan Siberg assumed the role of CEO, simultaneously changing its name to Ericsson Mobile Communications AB (ECS) and creating a wholly owned subsidiary with its main office in Sweden.

 In 1994 a side track activity with the short-distance radio technology Bluetooth was initiated within the company, and in 1997 ECS joined forces with Intel in this activity.
 In 1998 the Bluetooth Special Interest Group was created in cooperation with Intel, IBM, Nokia and Toshiba, and in 2000 a corporate spin-off named Ericsson Technology Licensing was created to host the technology, and the first actual product, a Bluetooth headset, reached the market.

 Growth and volumes in ECS increased rapidly and during the early years all focus was on quickly ramping up production, which was met with success.
 In 1998 the company generated a profit of 13 billion SEK.
 However, in 1999 the company already encountered problems in the consumer market, when their main competitor Nokia started to use design as a weapon to gain market share.
 Nokia 3210 has been described as an especially troublesome product, as it lacked an external antenna.
 Ericsson viewed this as a technically inferior design, but consumers chose this design direction anyway.
 At the same time, Nokia started to compete by economies of scale and could thus bring down the price on components.